Back to Basics Guides

 Authentication Methods

-AAArdvark offers three authentication methods: HTTP Basic, Login Form, and Custom Header.
+AAArdvark offers four authentication methods: HTTP Basic, Login Form, Password Protected, and Custom Header.

 HTTP Basic: